Hi there music junkie! Welcome to my list of music genres.

 And of course, rock music is well known for having powerful vocal performances.

-Maybe it’s because to this that the genre has been able to constantly evolve, redefine and reinvent itself.
+Maybe it’s because of this that the genre has been able to constantly evolve, redefine and reinvent itself.

 Rocksteady